A new version of this title is now part of my new book, 'The Secular Fundamentalist'.

 European education gave its very small numbers of black graduates more credibility and status with both their rulers and their own people.
 But that education ineluctably took them out of the ‘backward’ native world and its villages, away from that native traditional culture and into a modern world which kept them as culturally isolated, privileged, but second class citizens of the empire.
 This was to have profound implications for post independence urban African elites and their relationship with their national hinterland constituencies.

 The University of Fort Hare in South Africa was founded in 1916 and educated most of the leaders of post independence Africa until the Afrikaners closed it down in 1959, to prevent further black educational upward mobility.
 And the struggles that subsequently erupted in South Africa were perhaps most profoundly driven by anger at being excluded from educational empowerment in any language.
-Forcing black Africans to learn in Afrikaans and English only added insult to the injury.
+Forcing black Africans to learn in Afrikaans rather than English only added insult to the injury.
 The Bantu education Acts stripped black Africans of all educational opportunity except to be ‘hewers of wood and drawers of water’.

 Both sides in this struggle were absolutely clear that education was the key to change and Black Africans were as determined to get some as the white ones were to keep it from them.